Athena Parthenos: the lost masterpiece of ancient Greek art

 Being doomed to suffering, Phidias, according to one version, poisoned himself, but, according to another version, he died of grief and deprivation.

-Despite the fact that the creation of the genius has not survived to this day and, presumably, got burned down during a fire, the progressive vision of Phidias and precise craftsmanship became the basis for the development of art.
+Despite the fact that the creation of the genius has not survived to this day and, presumably, got burned down during a fire, the progressive vision of Phidias and precise craftsmanship of the sculptor’s work became an important stage in the history of ancient art.

 Read also the article: